649000/todo-rest-api/README.md

-# Serverless API using AWS CDK and Java
+# Proof of Concept on Serverless API using AWS CDK and Java

 The `cdk.json` file tells the CDK Toolkit how to execute your app.